Chinese Calligraphy in Kai Shu (Standard Style)

 Traditional Chinese Characters refer to one of two standard sets of printed Chinese characters.
 The modern shapes and structures of Traditional Chinese Characters as used today first appeared with the emergence of the Clerical Script (i.e., Li Shu or Clerical Style) during the Han Dynasty, and have been more or less stable since the 5th century during the Southern and Northern Dynasties.
 The term "traditional" is used to contrast traditional characters with another standardized set — Simplified Chinese Characters, standardized by the government of the People's Republic of China since the 1950s.

 Chinese characters have been existing for thousands of years.
 Because of the long history and large territories of China, some characters could be written differently in different areas or dynasties.
 For example, during the development and formations of the Seal, Clerical, Running, Walking, and Standard Styles, certain characters in each of those styles could have been written in two, three, or more ways.
 It was not easy to unify all the differences among all cities and towns in ancient China.
 Even until the Tang Dynasty when Kai Shu became the standardized style, there still were certain number of Kai Shu characters that could be written in several ways.
-However, regardless of the differences in writing certain characters, characters in either Clerical and Standard Styles followed the same founding principles of creating Chinese characters as handed down from Seal Style, the earliest style.
+However, regardless of the differences in writing certain characters, characters in either Clerical and Standard Styles followed the same founding principles of creating Chinese characters as handed down from Seal Styles, the earliest styles.

 Various ways to write “Tao (the Great Way)” in different styles

 Since 1950s, the government of People's Republic of China adopted some characters with fewer strokes from some ancient writings and coined some characters with fewer strokes to replace some characters with more strokes yet already existed for thousands of years.
-Hence the term "Simplified Chinese Characters ( 簡體字 )" as opposed to Traditional Chinese Characters ( 繁體字 ). means "tedious" or "complex"; it does not mean "traditional."
+Hence the term "Simplified Chinese Characters ( 簡體字 )" as opposed to Traditional Chinese Characters ( 繁體字 ).

 The purpose of adopting Simplified Chinese Characters in the PRC was meant for an easier reading (with less number of characters) and less pen-strokes in writing characters.
 It is the attempt of making Chinese more phonetic rather than having many words pronounced the same.